dav-sap/report-pwa/README.md

-# My First Progressive Web App
+# Status Reporter - Progressive Web App

-The App is hosted on my Firebase account.
+The App is hosted on my Firebase account, at http://pwa-first-71a09.firebaseapp.com/

 The firebase server is using the `Build` folder for the `index.html` file (`.css`, `.js` etc.) it's using.

 ## To use the app locally, just follow these simple steps: